roxmer/bibbox-documentation/docs/installation.md

 ## 5b.)
 Local DNS configuration (local test without domain name)

-If you would like to test the BIBBOX System localy without a domain you can use a DNS proxy (aka "Fake DNS") tool to simulate a domain address.
+If you would like to test the BIBBOX System locally without a domain you can use a DNS proxy (aka "Fake DNS") tool to simulate a domain address.
 You have two options for the IP address of the VM.

-### 5b.1) Your port 80 is available you can have the "http_port" or an additional port forwarded to the VM.
-You need to check that port 80 is not alredy in use.
+### 5b.1) If port 80 is available on your machine, you can have the "http_port" or an additional port forwarded to the VM.
+You need to check that port 80 is not already in use.

-* If you have set the http_port alredy to 80 when setting up the VM you can start with installing DNSCchef.
+* If you have set the http_port already to 80 when you created the VM, you can start with continue with point **5b.3**.

-* If you cahnged the http_port after you alredy provicioned the VM you can change the port and run a vagrant reload --provision
+* If you changed the http_port after you already built the VM you can run `vagrant reload --provision` to update the machine.

-* You can also add a new port forwarded rule in the config for port 80
+* You can also add an additional port forwarding rule in the config for port 80

         config.vm.network :forwarded_port, host: 80,  guest: 80

 ### 5b.2) You can add an additional network adapter to the VM (you need an dhcp in your local network).